JorgeUbaldoR/sem3-25-pi-2024_25-G131/documentation/sprint1/ESINF/usei08/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

+* There is a dependency on "USEI01 - Store the information imported from the files" as there must be items and machines in the system to do a simulation.
 * There is a dependency on "US002 -  Implement a simulator" as there must be a simulator to be imporve.
 ### 1.5 Input and Output Data